Benjamin A. Poore: Distinguished Service Cross

-Distinguished Service Medal citation
+Distinguished Service Medal

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Brigadier General Benjamin Andrew Poore, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. General Poore Commanded with distinction and ability the 7th Infantry Brigade, 4th Division, in the numerous engagements of the Argonne-Meuse campaign.
 By his energy and ability his brigade drove the enemy from Ruisseu-des-Forges and from Bois-du-Fays.
 In these engagements important capture of many prisoners and much material were made by the troops of his command.